antonkingsley1/antonkingsley1.github.io/index.md

 * Lab 7:

-    This is another one of my favorite labs of the semester because it made me realize that there is more to vectors than I initially thought.
+    This is one of my favorite labs of the semester because it made me realize that there is more to vectors than I initially thought.
 At first, I believed it could only hold values with primitive data types, then this lab and the lecture that preceded it made me realize a vector can also contain another vector, otherwise known as a 2D vector.
 Such a revelation possessed somewhat of a “wow” factor to it, as it made me learn something that I never thought about.

 * Lab 8, Part 2: